 Take Sandy Hook for instance.
 More than 800 volunteers were needed to sort through all the teddy bears and food and supplies and money, and all manner of support, until they finally had to say: “No more!”

 This paradox of attention reminds me of a film that I saw just before becoming a parent myself.
-“The Paper” was directed by Ron Howard, about the news industry, and there was a scene in it never left me: a charged moment between a husband and his (very, very) pregnant wife.
+“The Paper” was directed by Ron Howard, featuring the news industry, with a scene between a news guy and his (very, very) pregnant wife.

 “I know I’m shouting,” she says.
 “Don’t you notice?
 I keep talking louder because you haven’t heard.”